-The implementation of E-invoicing is all set to be rolled down for B2B transactions in India from the month of January 2020.
+The implementation of E-invoicing in India is all set to be rolled down for B2B transactions in India from the month of October 2020.
 As per the recommendations of the GST council, the proposed E-invoicing system has 2 aspects i.e.

 - Adoption of a standard for the invoice, which will enable standardization and swift data exchange